ubiquity/card-issuance/Research card issuing by PST.md

 They issue a few types of cards in USD & EUR.

 Per information from their support, according to the terms, cards can't be used to receive regular payments from third parties.

+This information is got from their support which is not talkative so information can be incomplete.

+As I understand, the cards are aimed on spending, not collecting fiat funds.

+It is welcomed to top up account in crypto and spend from a card in fiat.
+Also, in their Private service, admins can top up team members' cards.

+Potentially, a card owner can top up in fiat a card from another place where he passed KYC so the sender name and the receiver name is the same.
+It is hard or not possible to use these cards for fiat payouts from third-parties where sender and receiver names are different.

 At the same time, top-up from the user and in some cryptocurrencies is welcomed.

 > Instant deposit with a crypto.
 Same-day deposit with cash.